syedtariq2013/Project-1/userdoc.md

 - Select **start** and **end** dates using the dropdown calendar
 - Select upto 4 **ETFs** to be compared using the four dropdown list boxes
 - Click on **All ETFs** button to plot comparative performance
-- Click on **Time History** button to plot time history of individual ETFs
+- Click on **Time History** button to display a table of time histories of individual ETFs

 Design of the Program
 ========================================================